Affiliate Marketing Terms: You Say Affiliate, We Say Partner…You Say, Advertiser, We Say Marketer

 The shift away from using terms like “affiliate marketing”, “affiliate”, “advertiser”, or “CPA Network” to encompass the industry and its different players has been a long time coming.
 While these terms may have once adequately represented the key players in the performance marketing industry, Perform[cb] feels that now is the time to elevate the terms and their related definitions.
 Why now?
 Well, because traditional “affiliate marketing” is now just one valuable piece of the overall performance marketing landscape, which is being fueled by a new wave of networks, technology, media buyers, and brands with expertise in the space.
-Perform[cb] is a leader in this evolution and has a finger on the pulse of where the industry is headed next, and in our view “affiliate marketing” is very 2019…in 2020, we’re focusing on performance marketing; starting with modernizing the four terms that are at the core of our industry vernacular: Affiliate Marketing, Affiliate, Advertiser, and CPA network.
+Perform[cb] is a leader in this evolution and has a finger on the pulse of where the industry is headed next, and in our view “affiliate marketing” is very 2019…in 2020, we’re focusing on performance marketing; starting with modernizing the four terms that are at the core of our industry vernacular: Affiliate Marketing, Affiliate, Advertiser, and Cost-Per-Action (CPA) network.

-Traditional term: Affiliate Marketing
+Traditional Term: Affiliate Marketing

-Modern term: Performance Marketing
+Modern Term: Performance Marketing

 The term “affiliate marketing” is generally used to refer to conversion-focused (lower-funnel) partners such as deal and loyalty sites, as well as traditional affiliate networks.
 These partners are crucial to the success of a brand’s performance marketing efforts due to the incrementality they drive through increasing metrics such as average order value (AOV) and conversion rate.